plabayo/rama/README.md

 Special thanks goes to all involved in developing, maintaining and supporting [the Rust programming language](https://www.rust-lang.org/), the [Tokio ecosystem](https://tokio.rs/) and [all other crates](./Cargo.toml) that we depend upon.
 This also includes [Hyper and its ecosystem](https://github.com/hyperium) as without those projects Rama would not be.
 The core http module of rama is a specialised fork of `hyper` and use the underlying `h2` and `h3` crates as dependencies.

-Extra credits also go to [Axum](https://github.com/tokio-rs/axum), from which ideas and code were copied as its a project very much in line with the kind of software we want Rama to be, but for a different purpose.
+Extra credits also go to [Axum](https://github.com/tokio-rs/axum), from which ideas and code were copied as it's a project very much in line with the kind of software we want Rama to be, but for a different purpose.
 Our hats also go off to [Tower][Tower], its inventors and all the people and creatures that help make it be every day.
 The service concept is derived from [Tower][Tower] and many of our layers are a [Tower][Tower] fork, adapted where required or desired.

 An extra big shoutout goes also to the online communities surrounding and part of these ecosystems.
 They are a great place to hangout and always friendly and helpful.
 Thanks.